rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Agile/Scrum

 #### Accomplishment Highlights
-- Used C#/ASP.NET MVC, Python/Django, JavaScript, CSS/Bootstrap, HTML, SQL Server, Git/TFS.
+- Used C#/ASP.NET MVC, JavaScript, CSS/Bootstrap, HTML, and SQL Server for front and back end development implementing CRUD, sorting, filtering, and paging features on a job management software.
+- Used Python/Django, JavaScript, CSS/Bootstrap, HTML for full-stack development to create a map, retrieve and display API data, redesign and create responsive and interactive web pages on a space research software.
 - Full-stack team development using Agile/Scrum methodology.
-- Developed on the front and back end on a C#/ASP.NET based job management software implementing CRUD, sorting, filtering, and paging features.
-- Developed on the front and back end on a Python/Django based space research software creating a map, retrieving and displaying API data, redesigning and creating responsive web pages.
 - Daily communication and collaboration with team and project manager on project status and discussing any roadblocks and solutions for improvement.

 #### Sprint Weekly Process